Metaproterenol Side Effects

 Applies to metaproterenol: inhalation aerosol liquid, inhalation aerosol powder, inhalation solution, oral syrup, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking metaproterenol:More common
+You should check with your doctor immediately if any of these side effects occur when taking metaproterenol:More common

 - Fast, pounding, or irregular heartbeat or pulse

 - Shakiness in the legs, arms, hands, or feet

 - trembling or shaking of the hands or feet

 - worsening of asthma

 - chest pain

 - general feeling of discomfort or illness

 - joint pain